Wildlife friendly gardening

 The RSPCA Garden at Chelsea

-We're thrilled to have a Sanctuary Garden at the RHS Chelsea Flower Show 2023.
-Our stylish and sustainable wildlife garden has been generously funded by Project Giving Back and created by award-winning designer Martyn Wilson.
+We showcased our Sanctuary Garden at the RHS Chelsea Flower Show 2023.
+Our stylish and sustainable wildlife garden was generously funded by Project Giving Back and created by award-winning designer Martyn Wilson.
 With UK wildlife under threat, we want to inspire everyone to do more with their own outdoor spaces.

 Keep your garden safe for wildlife